 Most people know that if they are ever involved in a car accident in Florida, they may need to file an insurance claim to obtain compensation.
 But few people actually understand how auto insurance claims work in this state.

-A Spring Hill car accident attorney can guide you through the process of filing an insurance claim and fighting for the compensation you deserve after a crash.
+A Tampa Personal injury attorney can guide you through the process of filing an insurance claim and fighting for the compensation you deserve after a crash.
 But you should still understand the basics regarding how insurance claims work so you know what to expect in the event you are injured.

 Whose insurance company should you file a claim with after an accident?
 When will you be compensated for your injuries?
 Keep reading to learn the answers to these questions and more.